Don’t tell me how easy it is to get out of an abusive relationship when you’ve never been in one.

 Narcissistic people fill their human needs in a negative, quick fix and sometimes violent ways.
 They feel significance, certainty and connection when they are threatening others.

 Fill your needs with you, start working within, love and connect within yourself, and find new hobbies that fulfil these needs.

-We have a great view of perceptions and can see others ideas, viewpoints, now a narcissistic person can only see their own, whereas we are open to ideas and taking on board other peoples points of view.
+We have a great view of perceptions and can see others’ ideas viewpoints.
+Now a narcissistic person can only see their own, whereas we are open to ideas and taking on board other people’s points of view.

-Now is the time to work on you, believe in you, you are worthy, you are special, you are loving, you are kind, you do deserve so much better, someone who is willing to try all they can to help these people, to hurt even though they know it’s time to walk away, to develop themselves and to learn, to let go of the past, to be able to look into it and understand it and move forward without regrets, you did all you could at those times with good intentions with the knowledge you had. you have greatness within you and miss the time to develop it for you.
+Now is the time to work on you, believe in you, you are worthy, you are special, you are loving, you are kind, you do deserve so much better, someone who is willing to try all they can to help these people, to hurt even though they know it’s time to walk away, to develop themselves and to learn, to let go of the past, to be able to look into it and understand it and move forward without regrets, you did all you could at those times with good intentions with the knowledge you had.
+You have greatness within you and miss the time to develop it for you.

 Click on the links below to join, Elizabeth Shaw – Life Coach on social media, for more information on Overcoming Narcissistic Abuse.